Home | More Videos | About Us | Contact | Subscribe | Donate

 Monty Alexander, piano

 Roy Haynes, drums

-He started out with a seat in the big bands of Jerry Wald, Jimmy Dorsey, Georgie Auld, Elliott Lawrence, Benny Goodman, and Les Brown.
+He started working under the stage name Red Rodney taking a chair in the big bands of Jerry Wald, Jimmy Dorsey, Benny Goodman, Les Brown, and Elliott Lawrence.

 Please share your favorite JazzontheTube.com videos with your friends and colleagues